Five great plays that celebrate our commitment to theater that is fun, engaging, and connected to our modern world.

 Have questions or need to speak with a live person?

-Please contact Rachel Peters, Box Office Manager, at 215.829.0395 or email@example.com – or stop by in person during regular Box Office hours.
+Please contact the Lantern Box Office at 215.829.0395 or email@example.com.
+Or come visit us in person during regular Box Office hours.

 Single tickets go on sale in August 2017.

 *Moved to 11/30 due to Thanksgiving Senior discount available for age 65 and up

 (P) Previews – See theater at the lowest prices and experience the excitement of a show in process before it officially opens.